botlate/text_extraction-legaldocs_w_vision/README.md

-# Vision-Assisted Prechunking for Legal Documents
+# Vision-Assisted Text Extraction for Pre-chunking - Pages of Legal Documents with Difficult Layouts

 ## Purpose